priyadharshini-B265/Machine-Learning-Model-Deployment-using-Flask/README.md

 # Machine-Learning-Model-Deployment-using-Flask
-This is an Ice-Cream shop Revenue  website which is based on  Machine Learning  Model Deployment using Python framework Flask
+This is an Ice-Cream shop Revenue  website which is detects the Revenue based on Temperature using Linear Regresion Machine Learning  Model Deployment using Python framework Flask